SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

     - lengthscale: matrix representing the lengthscales for each input, and for each gaussian process (dim=(number of states, number of input))
     - scale: vector representing the scale of the gaussian processes (dim=(number of states)))

-- params_constraints: constrainsts on the hyperparameters of the gaussian processes
+- params_constraints: constraints on the hyperparameters of the gaussian processes
     - min_std_noise: minimum value of the parameter noise_std (dim=scalar)
     - max_std_noise: maximum value of the parameter noise_std (dim=scalar)
     - min_outputscale: minimum value of the outputscales (dim=scalar)